russ-schumacher/ats641_spring2023/lab1.md

 ### Due Wednesday, February 1

-For lab assignment 1, we'll be using [MetPy](https://unidata.github.io/MetPy/latest/index.html), developed by Unidata, to produce maps and other graphics.
-The first step, if you haven't done this before, will be to install python, and then ultimately install MetPy.
+For lab assignment 1, we'll be using python, and in particular [MetPy](https://unidata.github.io/MetPy/latest/index.html), developed by Unidata, to produce maps and other graphics.
+The first step, if you haven't done this before, will be to install python, and then ultimately install MetPy and related packages.

 ## Installing python via mambaforge
 First, let's install the mambaforge version of python.
 (If you already have miniconda/anaconda/mamba installed on the computer you want to use, you can skip this step and go to the assignment.)
 Following the instructions, which are based on those in the [Unidata python workshop](https://unidata.github.io/python-training/), but modified to use Mambaforge instead, which is much faster: